Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 This means that the specified _y_-origin from the scatter feature’s parent is ignored in favor of the _y_-coordinate of the heightmap at an iteration’s _x_-_z_ location ([assuming the _y_-coordinate would be evaluated after the lateral coordinates](#evaluation-order)).
 The `"y"` property may still be given a value that will represent the offset from the heightmap.

 ::: tip NOTE
-Functionally, this is the same as using the MoLang expression `"query.heightmap(v.worldx, v.worldz) + *offset*"`.
+Functionally, this is the same as using the Molang expression `"query.heightmap(v.worldx, v.worldz) + *offset*"`.
 :::

 ##### Distribution Types

-Custom distribution systems can be constructed using MoLang expressions, but scatter features come pre-equipped with a few common **distribution types** for convenient authoring:
+Custom distribution systems can be constructed using Molang expressions, but scatter features come pre-equipped with a few common **distribution types** for convenient authoring:

 -   Uniform
 -   Gaussian